 The Document Library Pro plugin has everything you need to create a WordPress audio library.
 While it has 'Document' in the name, it's perfect for listing any type of resource - including audio.

-You add your audio files to the WordPress media library (or host it elsewhere, e.g. on Spotify), and the plugin displays them in a searchable table.
-The table contains embedded music tracks or MP3 players which you can listen to directly from the audio library page:
+You add your audio files to the WordPress media library (or host it elsewhere, e.g. on Spotify), and the plugin displays them in a searchable table or grid.
+It contains embedded music tracks or MP3 players which you can listen to directly from the audio library page: